Holes Essential of Human Anatomy and Physiology

 Option c – Both endocrine and exocrine

-Which one of the following parts of body does NOT take part in the process of breathing?
+Which of the following body parts is not involved in the process of breathing?

 (a) Bronchi